 In response to Contra Costa Health Services guidelines, Lindsay Wildlife Experience’s exhibit hall will remain temporarily closed to the public until further notice.
 We will reopen exhibit hall and resume indoor programming and activities when it is safe to do so.

 All indoor events and programs are temporarily canceled.
-While Contra Costa County remains in the purple tier, we are now offering a socially-distanced outdoor program for children and hikes.
+While Contra Costa County is in the red tier, we are now offering socially-distanced outdoor public programs, private in-person and virtual experiences, an outdoor program for children, and hikes.
 More outdoor programs will debut in the near future.
 We also continue to offer online events and educational programs, and you can shop our online museum store here.
 Lindsay Wildlife is following all state and local guidelines to help keep the community healthy and safe.
 Our hospital continues to accept sick and injured wildlife in a designated drop-off area that is checked between 10 a.m. to 3 p.m. each day.

 Our core animal husbandry and wildlife hospital staff is continuing their work caring for our animal ambassadors and patients.
 Our museum staff is working remotely on various educational projects including digital events and programming that will allow us to further our mission of connecting people with wildlife in exciting and innovative ways.
 Check our website for updates, and thank you so much for your continuous support.